 How to apply

-A special application is required and applications open in July.
+A special application is required and applications open on 1 August.
 You should apply for the Master of Teaching and Learning early and at least six weeks prior to the commencement of the programme.
 Please note that places may fill earlier.
 For application and deadline details, visit the College of Education, Health and Human Development website.

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement and evidence of high academic attainment/self-discipline.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers by looking at our student and graduate profiles.

 - Our Careers, Internships & Employment team can help you to achieve the career you want, connect with employers or find a job.